If you have worries and concerns swirling around in your head,

 And, yes, they learned – every single day.

 Today, unschooling seems a little different.
 People want to BE unschoolers before they even understand it.
 They’ve read about it.
 Unschooling sounds intriguing, so they latch onto it.
 They want to leave the school system and quickly find a place to fit in.
-We’ve been conditioned to need a group or a tribe to function.
+We’ve been conditioned to need a group to function.

 The cart is before the horse.
 The bowl is hotter than the soup.